marjue12255/Copy2AmigaClip/README.md

 # Copy2AmiClip
-Copy clipboard on Mac, Windows or Linux to your Amiga over network.
+Copy clipboard text from your modern Mac, Windows or Linux to your vintage Amiga over network.
 ## About and Why
 When I started to revive my Amiga, I often had the situation that I researched things on my modern computer (a Mac in my case) that I would have liked to transfer quickly to my Amiga.
 Things like code snippets, URLs, ....